 - Pro edition from $19.95

-Backup & Recovery CE is 100% free for non-commercial use.
-The premium Hard Disk Manager suite is available with options such as a yearly subscription starting from $24.95 or as a perpetual license for 3 PCs at $79.95.
+Paragon Backup & Recovery CE is 100% free for personal (non-commercial) use.
+The premium Hard Disk Manager suite is available as a yearly subscription starting from $24.95 or as a perpetual license for 3 PCs at $79.95.
 More information on Backup & Recovery CE can be found via the official Paragon Software website.

 10) Veeam Agent for Microsoft Windows

-Veeam Agent for Microsoft Windows Free is a robust free backup software solution from Veeam, suitable for protecting data on home PCs, workstations, and laptops used within a business.
+Veeam Agent for Microsoft Windows Free is a robust and easy-to-use free backup software solution from backup software experts, Veeam.
+Suitable for protecting data on desktop PCs, workstations, servers and laptops used within either a home or business environment, Veeam Agent for Microsoft Windows is a versatile and portable tool which can be utilised by all without any upfront payments.

-Despite being free, Veeam’s core backup technology is industry-proven and highly reliable.
-This free agent supports flexible backup options including image-based (full PC), volume-level and file-level backups.
-It also utilises efficient incremental backups after the initial full backup to save time and space.
+Despite being available within a free-to-use tool, the core backup technology integrated into this backup software is both industry-proven and highly reliable.
+This free agent supports flexible backup options including disk image-based backups of an entire device, volume or file-level backups providing a more targeted approach.
+The tool also utilises an efficient incremental backup methodology after the initial full backup has been completed in order to save time and disk space thereafter.

-Key features of the tool include automated backup scheduling, support for locally attached storage (like USB drives) and network storage (NAS) targets, secure AES 256-bit data encryption and a built-in bootable recovery media builder for bare-metal restore scenarios.
+Other notable features of the tool include automated backup scheduling, support for saving data to locally attached storage like USB drives and network attached storage (NAS), secure AES 256-bit data encryption plus a built-in bootable recovery media builder for any bare-metal restore scenarios.

 - Powerful free edition